WYOMING - HOSPITAL MANDATORY REPORTING GUIDE

 Citation: Wyoming Reportable Diseases List.

-Attorney Notes: Time‑class structure supports outbreak‑control and foreseeability analysis.
+Attorney Notes: Time-class reporting structure may intersect with outbreak foreseeability and escalation analysis.

 Category 5 — Complaints / Investigations

-Timeline: Wyoming law authorizes complaint investigations but does not impose a statutory “start within X days” requirement.
+Timeline: Wyoming authorizes complaint investigations but does not impose a statutory “initiate within X days” requirement.

-Attorney Notes: Delays may be scrutinized in serious patient‑safety cases.
+Attorney Notes: Investigation delays may be scrutinized in serious patient-safety matters, particularly where harm escalated following notice.